Cardozo Law School

 The Benjamin N. Cardozo School of Law at Yeshiva University stands out for its innovative curriculum and commitment to social justice.
 Known for excellence in intellectual property, dispute resolution, and constitutional law, Cardozo combines academic rigor with experiential learning through clinics, externships, and real-world legal practice opportunities that prepare graduates for success in a changing profession.

-In 2025, Cardozo ranks No. 63 (tie) out of 195 in Best Law Schools, reflecting its national reputation for quality education and strong career outcomes.
-With a student-faculty ratio of 6.6:1, the school fosters close mentorship, collaboration, and personal growth, offering students a supportive environment that emphasizes both professionalism and ethical responsibility.
+In 2026, Cardozo ranks No. 63 (tie) out of 195 in Best Law Schools according to U.S. News & World Report, reflecting its national reputation for quality education and strong career outcomes.
+With a student-faculty ratio of 6.6:1, the school fosters close mentorship, collaboration, and personal growth, offering students a supportive environment that emphasizes professionalism and ethical responsibility.

-Admission to Cardozo is highly competitive, with a 37.5% acceptance rate.
-The 2025 entering class holds GPAs between 3.6 and 3.88 (median 3.8) and LSAT scores ranging from 160 to 166 (median 164).
-These results reflect Cardozo’s dedication to academic excellence and its success in attracting intellectually driven, forward-thinking future attorneys.
+Admission to Cardozo in 2026 is highly competitive, with a 37.5% acceptance rate.
+The current entering class has GPAs between 3.6 and 3.88 (median 3.8) and LSAT scores between 160 and 166 (median 164).
+These figures reflect Cardozo’s dedication to academic excellence and its success in attracting intellectually driven, forward-thinking future attorneys.

 Cardozo Law School Programs